 Pedal assist is just one way you can call up power from the motor.

 When you go for the throttle, the back wheel will spin automatically, making it feel like a professional cyclist has stepped in to pedal for you.
-It's great for those times when you have to get up to speed quickly, or, in the case of our 750W ebikes, just need to take a break from pedaling and don't want to stop your ride.
+It's great for those times when you have to get up to speed quickly.

 How fast do they go?

 All of our bikes have a top speed of 25 km/h.